Art Nouveau and Art Deco Glass Specialists

 If you have lost or broken Rene Lalique items from tableware sets we provide a pattern search service and have glasses from many patterns in stock.

 To see our selection of Rene Lalique Glass use the menu at the top left -where we have NINE pages covering many different aspect of his works.

 (Best Reference : Emile Galle et le Verre -Muse De Ecole de Nancy (French Language) & Emile Galle and the Ecole De Nancy -Christian Debize (English Language))(Best Museum Collection : Museum De Ecole De Nancy -Nancy, France).

 Like René Lalique, Emile Gallé did not start out manufacturing glass, he also made furniture and porcelain.
 This factory was based in Nancy France and he was the founder of the famous Nancy School.
 By 1900 he was the undisputed greatest art nouveau glass maker in the world.

-The Emile Gallé glass works effectively had three different phases, the 1st period, which was predominantly fine enamelled pieces, was quite similar to those produced by many contemporaries, Then in the mid to late 1890s the main production moved to art nouveau style Cameo glass ranging from the small and simple to the seriously fantastical.
-Finally after Emile Gallé died the works started producing larger more art deco cameo vases.
+The Emile Gallé glass works effectively had four different phases, the 1st period, which was predominantly fine enamelled pieces, was quite similar to those produced by many contemporaries, Then in the late 1890s the main production moved to art nouveau style Cameo glass ranging from the small and simple to the seriously fantastical.
+After Emile Gallé died the works was managed by his widow up until 1919, when they produced a wide range of fine cameos.
+Finally from 1920 with a number of major designers they produced some of their finest works un until c1932